 Regan Pecjak currently serves as COO of The Daily after completing a degree in English at Stanford University.

-Kevin Martinez currently serves as CRO of The Daily after completing a degree in economics at Stanford University.
+Evan Gonzales currently serves as CRO of The Daily after completing a degree in Political Science from University of California, Santa Barbara.

 Olivia Popp ’19 — Editor At-Large